Ladder Operator Block-Encoding: Block-Encoding

 \section{Block-Encoding}

-Digital quantum algorithms are composed of a sequence of unitary operators.
+Quantum algorithms are composed as a sequence of unitary operations.
 However, it is often necessary to access information about various non-unitary operators within a quantum algorithm. ``Block-Encoding" refers to an access model where the information regarding non-unitary operators is encoded in a labeled subspace (block) of a larger unitary operator \cite{childs2012hamiltonian, chakraborty2019power}.

 If $A$ represents some $N_A \times N_A$ non-unitary matrix, then a block-encoding of $A$ in matrix form is given by: